WestDRI/wgpages/content/programmableFilter.md

 {{< figure src="/img/programmable/vtkDataTypes.png" title="" width="600px" >}}

-Today you will see examples where we create **vtkImageData**, **vtkPolyData** and **vtkStructuredGrid** data.
+In today's examples we will create datasets in the following formats:

+1. vtkImageData,
+1. vtkPolyData, and
+1. vtkStructuredGrid.

-For simplicity, we will skip the examples with Output Data Set Type = **vtkUnstructuredGrid** -- that would produce the most versatile object, but with any vtkUnstructuredGrid cells you will have to describe the connections between their points needed to form these cells.
+For simplicity, we will skip the examples with Output Data Set Type = **vtkUnstructuredGrid** -- that would produce the most versatile object, but with any unstructured cells you will have to describe the connections between their points needed to form these cells.
 You can find a couple of examples of creating vtkUnstructuredGrid in a [2021 webinar](https://training.westdri.ca/tools/visualization#programmable).

-### Programmable Filter
+### Programmable Filter workflow

 1. Apply **Programmable Filter** to a ParaView pipeline object
-1. Select Output Data Set Type (either Same as Input, or one of provided VTK data types)
+1. Select Output Data Set Type: either Same as Input, or one of the VTK data types from above
 1. In the Script box, write Python code: **input** from a pipeline object → **output**
   - use `inputs[0].Points[:,0:3]` and/or `inputs[0].PointData['array name']` to compute your **output**:
     points, cells, and data arrays